Skip to main content

 Donate $2,500

-6. Daily room rate of the ICU
+6. ... could help cover the cost of the daily room rate of the ICU*

 The Intensive Care Unit at St. Jude has twice been recognized with the Beacon Award for Critical Care Excellence given by the American Association of Critical-Care Nurses.
 In 2009, the St. Jude ICU became Tennessee’s first ICU to win the honor.